This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 The big difference between key-value stores and document stores is that document stores can natively understand and

 functionality.
-Example 168 shows how you can find all customers born after 1950, the
+Example 170 shows how to find all customers born after 1950, the

-how you can use the updateMany command to deduct $100 from all customers, similar to the SQL UPDATE you saw in
+how to use the updateMany command to deduct $100 from all customers, similar to the SQL UPDATE you saw in

-All of this richer querying and update functionality is great, but there are two major limitations.
+All this richer querying and update functionality is great, but it has two major limitations.
 First, most

-document stores do not support working with multiple collections: that is, there is no support for
+document stores do not support working with multiple collections; there is no support for

 joins.[38]
 Second, most document

-stores don’t support ACID transactions, as discussed in the next section.
+stores don’t support ACID transactions, as discussed next.

 ACID Transactions